blazium-engine/blazium-docs/tutorials/ui/gui_using_fonts.rst

 Using emoji
 ~~~~~~~~~~~

-Godot has limited support for emoji fonts:
+Blazium has limited support for emoji fonts:

 - CBDT/CBLC (embedded PNGs) and SVG emoji fonts are supported.
 - COLR/CPAL emoji fonts (custom vector format) are **not** supported.